meant-ion/TuringMod/README.md

 	- !startcollect: tells the bot to start collecting any and all twitch clip links and store them into file for the streamer

 	- !endcollect: tells the bot to stop collecting twitch clip links

-	- !changegame: changes the category on the stream

-	- !changetitle: changes the title of the stream to a user defined one

 	- !post: generates a comment through OpenAI's GPT-3 API with the prompt being the comments in the chat NOW FULLY ENABLED AS OF AUGUST 10, 2021